Joseph S. Whiteford

-Joseph S. Whiteford (born October 1859) was an American politician from Maryland.
+Joseph S. Whiteford (October 1859 – January 29, 1923) was an American politician from Maryland.
 He served as a member of the Maryland House of Delegates, representing Harford County, from 1908 to 1909.

 Early life

 Joseph S. Whiteford was born in October 1859 near Whiteford, Maryland, to Elizabeth Whiteford.

 Career

 Whiteford ran a dairy farm and worked in the canning industry.

 Whiteford was a Democrat.
 He served as a member of the Maryland House of Delegates, representing Harford County, from 1908 to 1909.

 Personal life

 Whiteford married the daughter of Foulk Jones around 1884.
 They had two sons, Roger and Guy.

 In 1916, Whiteford was arrested for an automobile crash into a street car, but the charges were dismissed.
+He died of pneumonia on January 29, 1923, near Delta, Pennsylvania.
+He was buried in Slateville Cemetery.